vinceimbat/vinceimbat/content/autonomy lengthens your life.md

 ---
 title: Autonomy lengthens your life
 date: 2024-10-20
-aliases:
+aliases: Autonomy lengthens your life
 draft: false
 tags:
   - thoughts
   - seedlings
-sr-due: Invalid date
-sr-interval: NaN
-sr-ease: NaN
 ---
 [[freedom motivates us|Freedom motivates us]] and gives us a sense of control.
 This lengthens our lives.
-On the other hand, losing this sense of control makes us sick. [[freedom leads to ginhawa]] and [[Freedom is an essential prerequisite for optimal Ginhawa]].
-In order to optimize Ginhawa and well-being, we need to optimize our sense of autonomy ([[Optimal Ginhawa can only be achieved in a context where individual freedom is optimized]]).
+On the other hand, losing this sense of control makes us sick. [[freedom leads to ginhawa|Freedom leads to ginhawa]] and [[freedom is an essential prerequisite for optimal ginhawa]].
+In order to optimize Ginhawa and well-being, we need to optimize our sense of autonomy.

 # To do